petk/php-build-system/docs/cmake/ext/mysqlnd.md

 Configure the `mysqlnd` extension.

-This extension contains MySQL Native Driver for supporting MySQL-compatible database in PHP extensions.
+This extension contains MySQL Native Driver for using MySQL-compatible databases in PHP extensions.

 ## EXT_MYSQLND